kokospalme/carabiner/README.md

-# link
+# carabiner

-Arduino Library for porting [Beat-Link-Trigger](https://github.com/Deep-Symmetry/beat-link-trigger#beat-link-trigger) and other programs to a standalone-machine, like an ESP32 or STM32.
+Try to port [Beat-Link-Trigger](https://github.com/Deep-Symmetry/beat-link-trigger#beat-link-trigger) to an Arduino-usable environment.
 Feel free to get in contact if you want to work on a similar project :)